yuukari/FastUILibrary/README.md

 # FastUILibrary
-UI library for BipOS (Amazfit Bip firmware mod)
+UI library for BipOS applications (Amazfit Bip firmware mod).
+You can find more info about BipOS [here](https://myamazfit.ru/threads/bip-mnvolkov-bipos-en.1087/).

 ## Features